Samuelmusembi/Samuelmusembi/README.md

-- I'm Samuel Musembi!, a passionate Full Stack Web Developer 🚀 from Kenya.
+- I'm Samuel Musembi!, a passionate full Stack Web Developer 🚀 from Kenya.

 - Talking about Personal Stuffs: